sonata-nfv/tng-communications-pilot/README.md

 The following scripts are used to generate probes able to test the services.
 More information about them can be found in the wiki page of the project.
 * **users.py:** Python script used to generate or remove users through the service REST API.
+* **check-registered-users.py:** Python script used to retrieve the number of registered users in the service.

 ## Lead Developers
 The following lead developers are responsible for this repository and have admin rights.
 They can, for example, merge pull requests.